-An MRI might be used to look for prostate cancer that has metastasized to nearby lymph nodes in your pelvis.
+An MRI might be used for more detail about the cancer within the prostate.
+It can also be used to see if cancer has spread to nearby lymph nodes or the bones in your pelvis.

 mpMRI

 A multiparametric MRI (mpMRI) is a special type of MRI scan.
 In an mpMRI, multiple scans are performed without contrast followed by another MRI with contrast.